spacedeck/spacedeck-open/README.md

 By default, media files are uploaded to the ```storage``` folder.

-To run Spacedeck, you only need Node.JS 9.x.
+To use Spacedeck, you only need Node.JS 9.x.

 Then, to install all node dependencies, run

     npm install